ember-learn/ember-blog/source/2019-05-14-ember-3-10-released.md

 ## Ember CLI

 Ember CLI is the command line interface for managing and packaging Ember.js applications.
+3.10.0 had a small bug with blueprints that caused CI trouble for some platforms, which is fixed by a patch in version 3.10.1.

 ### Upgrading Ember CLI